dorx/vertex-memory-bank-mcp/README.md

 ## Contributing

 This project is meant to inspire.
-Feel free to:

-- Fork and create your own version
+Feel free to fork and create your own version as well as share your production implementations.
-- Submit PRs with improvements
-- Share your production implementations
-- Report issues or suggest features

-When contributing, please:

-- Follow PEP 8 style guidelines
-- Add type hints to all functions
-- Keep the code simple and readable
-- Test with both pip and uv installation methods

 ## Resources